Fully Customizable Tour

 Immersed in cultural folklores

-The country boasts of unspoiled forest, cascading waterfalls, high snowcapped mountains, magnificent wildlife.
-Bhutan has no rivals on Earth.
-Explore the southern slopes of the Eastern Himalayas with tour operators in Bhutan.
-Watch it protected by impenetrable jungle to the south and daunting ranges of snow-capped mountains in the north.
-Experience the only place on earth where endangered and the mystical snow leopard along with mighty Royal Bengal tiger lives.
-Venture into an exciting wildlife safari with Bhutan tour agency.
-Explore the country where 64 percent of the land is under forest cover and 60% has been promised to keep intact in the times to come.
+A land of unspoiled forest, cascading waterfalls, high snowcapped mountains, magnificent wildlife, Bhutan has no rivals on Earth.
+Located on the southern slopes of the Eastern Himalayas, protected by impenetrable jungle to the south and daunting ranges of snow capped mountains in the north, it is the only place on earth where habitats of the mystical snow leopard and mighty and beautiful Royal Bengal tiger intersect

-Bhutan is often compared to Switzerland on its appearance and size but shields its lifestyle, ancient tradition, and culture, opening its doors only with caution and wisdom.
-Bhutan travel itinerary covers its valley, mountains, natural forest, and its fortress and countryside.
-It is a country of an unending symphony of light, patterns, and colors.
-The panoramic beauty of Bhutan is ineffable.
-The travelers exploring Bhutan with local travel agency gets kindness, warmth, and attentiveness from the humblest Bhutanese people.
-One can see the houses with brightly decorated window frames and shingles roofs, green paddy fields, plots of red buckwheat.
-Often times one can see women weaving in their modest house, oak forest and covered bridges, shepherds, cowherds looking after Brown Swiss cows, horses, yaks grazing in a grove of beautiful rhododendrons.
-Trekking on the highest motorable pass can bring you the breathtaking sight of chortens and fluttering prayer flags.
-The tranquil monasteries along the glacial fed streams and the red-robed monks spinning prayer wheels will leave you in the state of utter rapture.
-The scenic mountains and valleys, enchanting forests with crowded primroses, and jacaranda bloomed courtyards, green meadows will remain intact in your memories forever, which is one of Bhutan's deepest fascinations.
+Bhutan is often compared to Switzerland on its look and size but jealously guards its lifestyle and ancient tradition and culture, opening its doors only with caution and wisdom.
+The visitor who visits will discover its valley, mountains, natural forest, and its fortress and countryside an unending symphony of light, shapes and colours.
+The panoramic beauty of it cannot be described with the writing or with pictures.
+The travelers visiting will have chance to see by themselves the kindness, warmth and attentiveness of the humblest Bhutanese people, the houses with brightly decorated window frames and shingles roofs, patch works of green paddy fields, plots of tawny buckwheat, a woman weaving in their modest house, oak forest and covered bridges, shepherds, cowherds looking after Brown Swiss cows, horses, yaks browsing in a grove of beautiful rhododendrons.
+You will be seeing chortens, fluttering pray flags, prayer wheelers turned by the mountain stream, the monasteries, red robed monks, high lamas, religious men in the villages.
+Such scenes would remain intact in your memories forever, which is one of Asia’s deepest mysteries.

 |Land area||:||38,394 square kilometres|